jgarte/resumator/Resume.md

 #### Computer Vision Software Engineer

-- Implemented AR tag detection algorithms using OpenCV for a fine-and-identify task in the University Rover Challenge
+- Implemented AR tag detection algorithms using OpenCV for a fine-and-identify task in the University Rover Challenge.
-- Presented professional design reviews to the team to interface with other sub-teams to decide design priorities for implementing obstacle detection
+- Presented professional design reviews to the team to interface with other sub-teams to decide design priorities for implementing obstacle detection.
 - LOCATION: Ann Arbor, MI
 - DATES: September 2018-May 2020